TannerBessette/Python_Textbook/task_list.md

 ## Task List

+## For October 10

+1. Move analysis to Positron (in own folder).

+2. Heatmap adjustments:

+    * collapse some of the sports
+    * order the country factor by most to least medals won.

+3. Put into a short write-up, introducing the data, interpreting the plots, etc.

+4. Adjust athlete plot to have either number of athletes or number of medal changes on y-axis, country on x-axis, and fill by number of medals won.

 ## For October 3

 1. Continue making exploratory plots of medals in countries and number of athletes in countries (think about how you would visualize number of athletes on a "team").